 Hunt later filed the lawsuit, claiming he was discriminated against based on his disability and status as a medical marijuana patient.
 As stated in the complaint, “Defendants failed to address plaintiff’s disability, did not engage plaintiff about an accommodation and instead plaintiff’s offer of employment was immediately withdrawn due to the company’s unwillingness to provide, or even discuss, a very reasonable accommodation of plaintiff’s disability.
 Plaintiff suffered emotional distress, anxiety, and humiliation and embarrassment.”
 According to a Law360 article, Hunt seeks “declaratory relief, damages for lost pension, health insurance and other benefits, and wages, among other things, as well as reimbursement of litigation costs and a jury trial.”

 Seek Legal Assistance Today

-If you are experiencing disability discrimination in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing disability discrimination in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 Whether it’s unpaid wages or overtime, a wrongful termination case, or some type of discrimination, your best course of action is to reach out to a New York City or New Jersey employment lawyer, today.